Chapter 40: No More Running

 Bark reacted first, sending shots towards the fans and the already damaged chest area to no effect.
 “I’ve seen something like this before!” the bear hollered out to the group as he drained his second-to-last clip.
 “When I used to work in the coal mines, fans like those were used either to bring in fresh air or exhaust hot air, depending on how it’s spinning!
 I dunno what it’s supposed to do for this thing though!?”

-Green XIII attempted to climb up the machine’s body while Bark reloaded, but he was forced back as Zeta’s wheels started to turn.
-He would have been ground to powder had Cream not grabbed and pulled him back at the last moment.
-“Ah, thank you milady,” he said gratefully as the two watched the robot’s wheels spin rapidly until it rose up several inches from the ground.
+Green XIII attempted to climb up the machine’s body while Bark reloaded, but she was forced back as Zeta’s wheels started to turn.
+She would have been ground to powder had Cream not grabbed and pulled her back at the last moment.
+“Woah, thanks!” she said gratefully.
+“Any later and I would’ve been -” The rest of her quip was cut off as the hover jets on the robot’s wheels blared loudly.
+The two watched as it rose up several inches from the ground.

 Tails , his brows furrowed as he kept his guard up, made no response.
 Observing the robot’s behaviour, he quickly surmised what was happening based on the polar bear’s remark about the fans.
 ‘It’s sucking in air… air is used to fuel fire… and those nozzles on the underside of its chest… Oh shit!’
 “EVERYONE!
 REGROUP!
 IT’S GONNA RAIN FIRE!!” he screamed out, a vein popping out of his neck.
 His hand slid from the All Emerald on his weapon to the Restore linked to it and he forced as much Mana into the spell as he could muster in preparation for what was to come.